DualSapiens/cs207-FinalProject/docs/source/Software Organization.rst

 Tests
 -------
 The test suite is in the *tests* directory of our package.
 We maintain our test suite and package on GitHub, with Travis CI and Coveralls for continuous integration.
-We use PyPI for package distribution.